What does the pledge mean?

 The extra out-of-hours appointments are not yet being offered to patients, as far as we can tell.
 But the chancellor, Rachel Reeves, did announce funding for them in the Budget on 30 October 2024.

 What the government meant by “extra” is also a difficult question.
-If it simply meant that the annual number of appointments will eventually be two million higher than it was when Labour took office, then this number does look likely to rise that much quite soon.
+If it simply meant that the annual number of appointments booked will eventually be two million higher than it was when Labour took office, then the pledge has already been met.

-Alternatively, the government may have meant it would introduce a programme that will add two million appointments a year on top of what is happening anyway—in other words, that two million appointments would be delivered solely through its new out-of-hours appointments initiative.
+Alternatively, the government may have meant it would introduce a programme that would add two million appointments a year on top of what was happening anyway—in other words, that two million appointments would be delivered solely through its new out-of-hours appointments initiative.
 If so, we would need new data when a programme is launched, showing the number of appointments it is delivering.

 We asked the DHSC in November 2024 whether the pledge meant two million more appointments in total, or two million more appointments on top of what was happening anyway, and it told us that it had not yet set that out.
+We asked again in December 2024, after the government published its “Plan for Change”.
 We’ll update this page when we know more.